Introduction to Computer Science

 - Associate prof. at Kazan State (Federal) University, Russia, Dept. of Applied Math.,1998; Lectures on Computer Graphics for programmers, practical training on Computer Science and Programming;

-- Visiting Professor at Dongseo University, S. Korea, 2008 (1 year); Lectures on Computer Graphics and Introduction to Virtual Reality;
+- Professor at Dongseo University, S. Korea, 2008 (1 year); Lectures on Computer Graphics and Introduction to Virtual Reality;

 - MCP (Microsoft Certified Professional), 2005;